 At the filling heads the ice cream is dispensed into cartons or buckets of all sizes such as gallons, quarts, or pints.
+Today we are putting our cookies and cream ice cream in …

-Erika: Did you know that it takes 12 pounds of milk to make just one gallon of ice cream and California is the top producer of ice cream in the United States.
+Erika: Did you know that it takes 12 pounds of milk to make just one gallon of ice cream?
+Also, California is the top producer of ice cream in the United States.

-Heather:To increase shelf life of the ice cream is sent through a freezer where it is cooled down less than -13˚ F as quickly as possible to create ice crystals in the ice cream.
+Heather:To increase shelf life of the ice cream is sent through a freezer where it is cooled down to less than -13˚ F as quickly as possible to create ice crystals in the ice cream.
 It is then sent up a spiral conveyor.
-In this process the temperature stays below -13 degrees F. When this process has finished the ice cream is ready to ship out and sell to the consumers all over.
+(Are you going to show this?
+If not, you probably don’t have to say this) In this process the temperature stays below -13 degrees F. When this process has finished the ice cream is ready to ship out and sell to the consumers all over the United States.

 But before it is shipped out it has to go through quality control, one of the best jobs here at the plant.
 It is also known as the taste tester.
+Explain more.
+How much do they taste from each batch?

 This concludes the tour of our large scale ice cream processing plant.
+We hope you enjoyed seeing the process of creating our famous cookies and cream ice cream.

 Thank you for joining us on the tour of our From Cow to Cone ice cream processing plant.
-Remember the next time that you are in the grocery store buying ice cream, look for our From Cow to Cone premium ice cream.
-See you later!
+Remember the next time your looking for a summer treat or at your local grocery store buying ice cream, look for our From Cow to Cone premium ice cream.

 Mr. /Mdm timekeeper this concludes our presentation.
-Our rescources are:

-MSU Dairy Store

-www.benjerry.com

-The rest of our resources are on our powerpoint.
+Our rescources are included on our powerpoint

 We will now entertain any questions the judges may have.